MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/int-data-mapping.md

 [Learn more about schema details to build a metadata mapping template](int-search-metadata-schema.md).

-1. Copy and paste your article properties and schema JSON in the field provided to you<!-- EDITOR'S NOTE: Where?
-A screenshot will help here. -->.
+1. Copy and paste your article properties and schema JSON in the field provided to you
-1. Select **Validate json**.<!-- EDITOR'S NOTE: Is "json" capitalized correctly? -->
+1. Select **Validate JSON**.

     If validation succeeds, you see a confirmation message.
 If validation fails, you see an error message that identifies the parameter that has an incorrect value.